-Honey is graded by color, with the clear, golden amber honey often at a higher retail price than the darker varieties.
+Honey is a sweet liquid made by bees using the nectar from flowers.
+It is graded by color, with the clear, golden amber honey often fetching a higher retail price than the darker varieties.

 Both raw and pasteurized forms of honey are available.
-Raw honey is removed from the hive and bottled directly, and as such will contain trace amounts of yeast, wax and pollen.
-Consuming local raw honey is believed to help with seasonal allergies due to repeated exposure to the pollen in the area.
+Raw honey is removed from the hive and bottled directly, and as such will contain trace amounts of yeast, wax, and pollen.
+Consuming local raw honey is believed to help with seasonal allergies, due to repeated exposure to the pollen in the area.
 Pasteurized honey has been heated and processed to remove impurities.

 This MNT Knowledge Center article includes a brief history of honey in traditional medicine and explains some of its potential health benefits.

-3) Healing wounds and burns
+1) Healing wounds and burns